 Mid-Range Slate Tiles

 Examples of mid-range natural slate roof tiles include the Cembrit Glendyne.
 Made from high-quality Canadian slate, these tiles are often used in conservation areas, as their sleek, uniform appearance suits heritage builds fantastically.
-The 406mm x 254mm is an excellent all-rounder, and at £3.05 per tile, is right in the middle of the prices our collection of slate tiles cost.
+The 406mm x 254mm is an excellent all-rounder, and at £3.05 per tile, is right in the middle of the prices our collection of slate tiles costs.

 For this increase in cost, you’ll enjoy a number of additional benefits.
-These beautiful slates boast a highly unique blue-grey colour, that is free from rust marks, streaks, or discoloration.
+These beautiful slates boast a highly unique blue-grey colour, that is free from rust marks, streaks, or discolouration.
 This is due to their excellent resistance to oxidising metal inclusions.
 And just like the Spanish slate, these tiles are immune to UV light, acid rain, and more.
 You’ll even receive an amazing 75-year warranty.